-39. A bedrock principle of Plaintiff's case is that the Closure Orders caused direct physical loss and/or damage to its property.
-While Defendant contends that Plaintiff did not sustain "direct physical loss" of property within the meaning of its Policy, the evidence at trial will show that the Closure Orders did cause direct physical loss of and damage to Plaintiff's property.
-Under any reasonable construction, the phrase "direct physical loss or damage" to property is broad and would include detrimental physical effects which alter and impair the functioning of the tangible, material dimensions of property-especially where, as here, property is rendered nonfunctional for its intended purpose due to the altered appearance, shape, and other material aspects of the property.
-That is precisely the type of loss and damage caused by the Closure Orders.

-40. Defendant chose not to define the terms "direct physical loss" or "damage" in the Policy, nor did they define "direct physical damage" or "physical damage."
-Instead, Defendant intentionally left each of these terms undefined-even though it knew, or should have known, that these terms can reasonably be construed, and indeed have been construed by courts, more broadly than the narrow self-serving definition that they contend should provide the terms' only meaning.
+- 42. A bedrock principle of Plaintiffs' case is that the Closure Orders caused direct physical loss and/or damage to its properties.
+While Defendant contends that Plaintiffs did not sustain "direct physical loss" or "damage" to property within the meaning of its Policy (Ex.
+B, p.
+5), the evidence at trial will show that the Closure Orders did cause direct physical loss of and damage to Plaintiffs' properties.
+Under any reasonable construction, the phrase "direct physical loss of or damage to" property is broad and would include detrimental physical effects which alter and impair the functioning of the tangible, material dimensions of property especially where, as here, property is rendered nonfunctional for its intended purpose due to the altered appearance, shape, and other material aspects of the properties.
+That is precisely the type of loss and damage caused by the Closure Orders. - 43.
+Defendant chose not to define the terms "direct physical loss" or "damage" in the Policy, nor did it define "direct physical damage" or "physical damage."
+Instead, Defendant intentionally left each of these terms undefined-even though it knew, or should have known, that these terms can reasonably be construed, and indeed have been construed by courts, more broadly than the narrow self-serving definition that it contends should provide the terms only meaning.
 As undefined terms in the Policy, each of these terms must be given its plain and ordinary meaning consistent with the knowledge and expectations of an ordinary, reasonable insured.